The sling accelerator.

 This can be seen in two equivalent ways:

-Therefore the speed (and kinetic energy) of the ball at points A and B
+Therefore the speeds (and kinetic energies) of the ball at points A and B

 are the same.
 Release of the axle catch exerts no torque on the ball, so